 Looking inside we can confirm that this was the function responsible for displaying the message that saw before:

 This message is displayed when the function is called without any parameters.
-If, in contrary, it is called with proper parameters, some further chunk of code is decrypted and executed:
+If, in contrast, it is called with proper parameters, some further chunk of code is decrypted and executed:

 The name of the function is used as the key for the decryption.
 So, what are the conditions that the supplied arguments must fulfill?